• Skip to primary navigation

 Home » Recipes » Seafood & Lake Fish Pasta Recipes

-Paccheri with Calamari and Potato; recipe from Naples
+Paccheri Pasta with Calamari (squid) and Potatoes

 Jump to Recipe Print Recipe

-paccheri with calamari and potato
+Paccheri pasta with calamari and potato.

 This paccheri with calamari and potato recipe originates from a style of cooking the Italians refer to as ‘la cucina povera’ (the kitchen of the poor or peasants).
 In the past, every country had its peasant class who, having little money to spend on food, made good use of seasonal ingredients they could grow or produce themselves.
-Pasta was a staple for the Italian peasants especially in the South.
-And cooking it with legumes or potatoes made a filling meal in times when meat was scarce or considered a luxury!

 Today, many of these peasant recipes are still very popular.
 However, they are often adjusted to suit modern tastes.
 I’m not sure when people started to add seafood, such as calamari (squid).
 But, certainly the fishermen and those living by the coast have been doing so for a long time.
 Seafood is a very large part of traditional and contemporary Neapolitan cuisine.